zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Simon is saying good-bye to Maggie because this is his “last week” – his last week of work.
 Maggie is surprised.
 She says, “You’r e not being fired, are you?”
 “To be fired” (fired) means to lose your job becaus e your boss or your company says you can no longer work there.
 There are two wa ys to stop working somewhere.
 One is to “quit” (quit), which is when y ou decide that you don’t want to work at a place.
 The other way to end your emplo yment is “to be fired.”
 That’s when your company says, “We don’t want you working here anymore.”

 Simon is not being fired.
 He says, “I have another job lined up.”
 “To be lined (lined) up” means to be ready to use or waiting for  you to use.
-In this case, it means that Simon has another job that he is going t o move to.
+In this case, it means that Simon has another job that he is going to move to.
 He says this other job is with a bigger, a larger, company.
 Maggie say s, “But you’ve worked here for less than a year.
 You’re quitting?”

 Simon says, “Yeah,” meaning yes.
 “I’ve been putting  out feelers for the past couple of months,” he says.
 The phrase “to put out feelers” (feelers) means to ask other people or to tell other people about some thing that you have that you think they may want, to see if they are interested.
 “To put out feelers” means to determine whether other people, in this case, are i nterested in giving you a job.